open-horizon/anax/anax-in-container/README.md

 ## Manually Starting the Horizon agent Container

-The horizon-container script handles all of the details of invoking the Horizon agent container, but in case you need to do something out of the ordinary, here are the main commands to run it manually on a **linux** machine:
+The horizon-container script handles all of the details of invoking the Horizon agent container, but in case you need to do something out of the ordinary, here are the main commands to run it manually on a **linux** machine (for `amd64` arch):

 ```